 Manufactured buildings, due to their smaller size and portability, have a narrower set of potential uses as compared to their modular counterparts.
 The most common is inexpensive housing, sometimes called "mobile homes."
 Others include those more temporary in nature, such as office space on construction sites and disaster relief stations.

-Modular buildings are much more versatile, naturally lending themselves to functions requiring many identical units, such as hotels, apartment buildings and schools, and any number more, as long as an expert team designs the appropriate modules.
+Modular buildings are much more versatile, naturally lending themselves to functions requiring many identical or repeatable units, such as hotels, apartment buildings and schools, and more, as long as an expert team designs the appropriate modules.

 Deluxe Modular specializes in creating steel-framed modular buildings in less time for less cost than traditional on-site construction.
 Contact Us to learn more.